Joe-Collins-1986/BitWise-DRF/README.md

 ## Problem Statement

-The client wishes to develop a social sharing platform targetted towards the programming community.
+The client wishes to develop a social sharing platform targeted towards the programming community.

 The developer worked with the client and focus groups consisting of programmers with varying levels of experience to establish the following problem statement.
 This was then used to establish some basic considerations which could be taken forward into a mind mapping session.